EOSC-synergy/documentation/users/rclone-swift/README.md

 To use rclone with Openstack Swift, a set of environment variables have to be set-up.
-The concept is, that we use your Federated Account (EGI-Checkin, eudTEAMS, ...) to authenticate in the context of a VO (that you choose) with a specific site (that you choose).
+The concept is, that we use your Federated Account (EGI-Checkin, eduTEAMS, ...) to authenticate in the context of a VO (that you choose) with a specific site (that you choose).